Skip to Content

 Teachers give Braum’s Book Buddy booklets to their students and monitor each student’s book reading.
 After six books, the teacher rewards the student with a coupon for a free treat from Braum’s.
 Treats include Single Dip Ice Cream Cones, Small Soft Frozen Yogurt Cones, and Single Dip Sundaes.
 Students can earn up to six treats each during the year.

-Cap Com Federal Credit Union Reading Program
+Broadview Winter Reading Program (formerly the Cap Com Federal Credit Union Reading Program)

-The Cap Com Federal Credit Union Reading Program is a way for children to earn up to $30 to be added to their active Youth Accounts at Cap Com.
+The Broadview Winter Reading Program is a way for children to earn up to $10 to be added to their active Youth Accounts at Broadview Federal Credit Union.

 After each book, kids ages 4 to 8 need to submit a drawing of a scene from each book; for ages 9 to 12, a 50-word written summary must be submitted; and for ages 13 to 18, a 100-word written summary needs to be submitted.